dotnet/docs-aspire/docs/community-toolkit/hosting-meilisearch.md

 ### Add keyed Meilisearch client

 There might be situations where you want to register multiple `MeilisearchClient` instances with different connection names.
-To register keyed Meilisearch clients, call the <xref:Microsoft.Extensions.Hosting.AspireMeilisearchExtensions.AddKeyedMeilisearchClient*>:
+To register keyed Meilisearch clients, call the `Microsoft.Extensions.Hosting.AspireMeilisearchExtensions.AddKeyedMeilisearchClient`

 ```csharp
 builder.AddKeyedMeilisearchClient(name: "products");